-Policy 4-6162: Ensure that the IBM campus continues to meet the company's needs for years to come.
+Policy 4-64: Ensure that the IBM campus continues to meet the company's needs for years to come.

-• Yorktown has a major corporate tenant (IBM) in Class A office space, with a smattering of smaller Class A, B, and C tenant space throughout Yorktown.

-- The IBM Yorktown campus functions as a major research facility.
+- Yorktown has a major corporate tenant (IBM) in Class A office space, with a smattering of smaller Class A, B, and C tenant space throughout Yorktown. - IBM is a strong and reputable corporation, and the Yorktown campus functions as a major research facility.
 The campus provides job opportunities for Yorktown residents, and it is major source of tax revenue, which helps defray the costs of Town services. - Looking twenty years into the future, Yorktown should work with IBM to ensure that the campus continues to serve as a major research facility.

-Policy 4-6263: Promote corporate or multi-tenant office development in select locations near major entrances to the Taconic Parkway and Route 6.
+Policy 4-65: Promote corporate or multi-tenant office development in select locations near major entrances to the Taconic Parkway and Route 6.

-- Preferred locations include: (1) areas around the IBM campus; (2) the Crompond Triangle; and (3) existing office campus in the northeastern corner of the Taconic-Route 6 interchange. - Such sites could accommodate info-tech or bio-tech tenants.
+- Preferred locations include: (1) areas around the IBM campus; (2) the Crompond Triangle; (3) existing office campus in the northeastern corner of the Taconic-Route 6 interchange; (4) vacant parcel on the south side of Route 6 bordering Somers. - Such sites could accommodate info-tech or bio-tech tenants.

-Policy 4-6364: Promote professional office space in the hamlet business centers.
+Policy 4-66: Promote professional office space in the hamlet business centers.